aleskucera/ALVE-3D/README.md

 For running the simulation, please follow these steps:

+1. Create singularity image by executing the following command:

+        sh singularity/build.sh

+   in the project root directory.
-1. Clone the repository to the RCI cluster to your `home` directory.
+2. Clone the repository to the RCI cluster to your `home` directory.
+3. Copy the singularity image to the `~/ALVE-3D/singularity` directory.
-2. Configure the `conf/connect/default.yaml` file so that the script can connect via
+4. Configure the `conf/connect/default.yaml` file so that the script can connect via

         ssh {user}@{host}